xieyuheng/inner/source/_posts/note/computer-science/database/a-relational-model-of-data-for-large-shared-data-banks.md

 consisting of a collection of time-varying relationships (rather than relations).

 - **[Xie]**
-  "relationships" v.s. "relations"
-  means "record" (with named fields) vs "tuple" (with unnamed fields)
+  By "relationships" v.s. "relations", the author means "record" (with named fields) vs "tuple" (with unnamed fields)

   I do not use the term "relationships"